Earwax Removal & Microsuction Earwax Removal, Audi-Lab, Dublin

 Earwax isn’t a Bad Thing

-Believe it or not earwax is not a bad thing; in fact it is a good thing to have in your ears.
-It has anti-bacterial properties and works like a protective layer between your ear canal and the outside world.
+Believe it or not earwax is not a bad thing; in fact, it is a good thing to have in your ears.
+It has anti-bacterial properties and works as a protective layer between your ear canal and the outside world.
 Dust, bacteria, anything that enters the ear canal is met with the earwax and stopped before it reaches the tympanic membrane or eardrum.

 Producing Too Much Earwax

 Some people produce too much earwax in one or both of their ears, in these cases they will probably have to have regular wax removal.
 The time between removal can vary radically from Patient to Patient, it depends on the build up.
 For whatever reason, the natural expulsion of earwax from the canals of these people has been interrupted, sometimes because of the shape of the ear canal.
 One of the most common reasons for this interruption and the impacted wax that we often find is earbuds.